Jonathan2251/lbd/source/funccall.rst

 The subroutine/function call of backend translation is supported in this chapter.
-A lot of code are needed to support function call.
+A lot of code are needed to support function call in this chapter.
 They are added according llvm supplied interface to explain easily.
 This chapter starts from introducing the Mips stack frame structure since we borrow many parts of ABI from it.
 Although each CPU has it's own ABI, most of ABI for RISC CPUs are similar.